 2. Joseph's Riverport Bar-B-Que

-At Joseph’s Bar-B-Que you can find one of the finest specimens of East Texas barbecue.
-With a perfectly seasoned bark to compliment a juicy inside, sliced or chopped, the brisket meat is incredible in sandwich form.
+At Joseph's Bar-B-Que you can find one of the finest specimens of East Texas barbecue.
+With a perfectly seasoned bark to complement a juicy inside, sliced or chopped, the brisket meat is incredible in sandwich form.